-Twenty-two (22) cases of myocarditis and three (3) cases of pericarditis have been reported.
-Five (5) cases of myocarditis have been assessed as product related reactions (as per published literature) and 17 cases together with the three (3) cases of pericarditis are currently being reviewed.
+Thirty-one (31) cases of myocarditis and four (4) cases of pericarditis have been reported.
+Fourteen (14) cases of myocarditis and one (1) case of pericarditis have been assessed as product related reactions (as per published literature) and 17 cases of myocarditis together with three (3) cases of pericarditis are currently being reviewed.
 The FDA together with the Epidemiology Bureau of the DOH shall continue to monitor vaccine safety ensuring that the benefits always outweigh the risks.